AdobeDocs/commerce-testing/src/pages/functional-testing-framework/merging.md

 -  All data entities with `<entity name="sampleData" type="sample">` will be merged into one.
 -  All action groups with `<actionGroup name="SelectNotLoggedInCustomerGroupActionGroup">` will be merged into one.

-Although a file name does not influence merging, we recommend using the same file names in merging updates.
+Although a filename does not influence merging, we recommend using the same filenames in merging updates.
 This makes it easier to search later on.

 ## Merging precedence